LeonSong1995/MeDuSA/docs/documentation/04_CARD_Example.md

 title: Example Analysis-1
 description: ~
 ---
-This tutorial provides an example analysis using MeDuSA on the human monocytes data from [Oetjen et al., 2018](https://insight.jci.org/articles/view/124928).
-Before running the analysis, please ensure that the MeDuSA package has been installed.
-Refer to the [link](https://github.com/LeonSong1995/MeDuSA) for installation instructions.
+This tutorial offers an illustrative analysis of the human monocytes data from [Oetjen et al., 2018](https://insight.jci.org/articles/view/124928) using MeDuSA.
+Prior to running the analysis, it is important to ensure that the MeDuSA package has been installed.
+For installation instructions, please refer to the following link(https://github.com/LeonSong1995/MeDuSA).

 ## Input data
 `MeDuSA` requires two types of input data:
 - Bulk RNA-seq data.
-- Single cell RNA-seq (scRNA-seq) data: A seurat obejct along with the annotated cell state trajectory and cell-types.
+- Single cell RNA-seq (scRNA-seq) data, which should be provided in the form of a Seurat object that includes the annotated cell state trajectory and cell types.

-The data for runing this tutorial can be downloaded [here](https://github.com/LeonSong1995/MeDuSA) Here are the details about the input data
+The input data required for running this tutorial can be downloaded from the [following](https://github.com/LeonSong1995/MeDuSA)
+Detailed information regarding the input data is provided as follows
 ### 1. Bulk RNA-seq data
 ```r
 #### load the example bulk RNA-seq data,